takahiroaoki/make-qrcode/README.md

 # qrcode-script

-This repository could be used for converting word to QR code.
+This repository could be used for converting a word to QR code.

 ## Requirement